Trading Risk, Margin Modelling and the Standard Initial Margin Model (SIMM)

 Learn more about our algorithmic trading consulting services.
 More generally, we offer a wide range of Quant consulting services for financial organisations of all sizes.

-Cryptocurrency (Defi) Risk and Quant Consulting Services
+Cryptocurrency Research and Analysis – Risk and Quant Consulting Services

 Looking for PhD quantitative support and risk management for your cryptocurrency business?
 Look no further!
 Contact us to learn how our quants can help.